Click on the black arrow to open the chat in a new window.

 The algorithms used to explore the training data are also proprietary, meaning users can't know precisely how the data is being mined.
 How the algorithms are programmed may reflect the conscious or subconscious biases of the developer.

 Unless users change the tool's settings, the prompts and content provided to the tool become part of the training data.
-This means that sensitive information shared with the tool could be tied to an account or used as a response to someone else's query.
-Uploading a paper or PDF to an AI tool could result in losing one's intellectual property - or someone else's.
+This means sensitive information shared with the tool could be tied to an account or used to respond to someone else's query.
+Uploading materials, including papers or PDFs to an AI tool could result in losing one's private information or intellectual property - or someone else's.

 AI tools may generate partially or wholly plagiarized responses from an author's work without citation.
 Using the responses could put the user at risk of a plagiarism charge.